Ninja-Squad/ninja-squad.github.com/_posts/2015-06-04-angularjs-promises-2.md

         });
     };

 That's wrong again.
 The callback doesn't return anything.
 Which actually means it returns `undefined`.
 So you might think that it's not too bad: `saveQuestion()` will return a rejected promise, and the rejection value will be undefined.
-Since the rest of the code which doesn't care about the rejection value, that's fine.
+Since the rest of the code doesn't care about the rejection value, that's fine.
 Well, nope.
 Returning a value from the callback **resolves** the promise returned by `saveQuestion()` even if you return this value from an error callback.
 The original rejected promise of HTTP response is thus "transformed" into a resolved promise of undefined.

 That's something that can be useful (we'll see an example soon), but which is undesired in that case.
 So how can we transform the rejected promise into another rejected promise?
 By chaining, again.
 Instead of returning a value, we can simply return a rejected promise.
 Just as `$q.when()` allows creating a resolved promise, `$q.reject()` allows creating a rejected promise: